ringarochkryss/artstore/README.md

 various ways to build them.
 My sisters "creative room" was a big inspiration to the theme of this site and Also her enlarged schetches made to posters.
 Finally my friend Annika who sells her crafts for charity -this site was inspired by her.

-Thankyou Code Institute -Teachers and Tutors and mentor Seun.
+Thankyou Code Institute -Teachers, Tutors and mentor Seun.
-This is my final examination in the training for
- Code Institute Full Stack Web Developer
-I